anoraktrend/frankensrc/README.md

 4. sign repository: ``xbps-rindex --sign --signedby 'Igluser <iglu@iglunix.org>' --privkey <your RSA key> /path/to/dir/``
 </details>

-or, run local-iglu from anoraktrend/local-iglu in the package folder to simplify the process of making a local repo.
+or, run iglu add out/*.xbps in the package folder to simply install the package right away.